vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 added in the next section on ' Kāla'.
 Pakṣavardhini-ekādasi-when pūrnimā or amāvāsyā extends

-over the following pratipad, it is paksavardhini; similarly 11th tithi is so called when it extends over (on to 12th tithi); worship of golden Viṣnu image; Jāgara with dance and
+over the following pratipad, it is pakṣavardhini; similarly 11th tithi is so called when it extends over (on to 12th tithi); worship of golden Viṣnu image; Jāgara with dance and

 music; Pad.
 VI.
-38. Pakṣasandhivrata(lit, vrata on the joint between two paksas);
+38. Pakṣasandhivrata(lit, vrata on the joint between two pakṣas);

 (1) subsisting by ekabhakta method on pratipad; for one year; at end of year donate a kapilā cow; reaches world of Vaiśvānara; HV I. 355-57; Mat.
 101. 82 calls it Sikhivrata and VKK 29 quotes Mat.; (2) eating food served on bare earth on 1st tithi; reaps reward of Trirātra sacrifice; HV